Foodie Weekend in Nashville, TN

 Along with the incredible food, you are treated to conversation with the talented chefs, and get to watch as they create all of the dishes throughout the meal.

-We absolutely loved our experience at Bastion.
+I absolutely loved the experience at Bastion.
 The food was all amazing, the wine pairing was spot on, and being able to ask the chefs questions and interact with them during the meal was so much fun.
-They even gave us a fun recommendation on where to go for a cocktail after dinner.
+They even gave me a fun recommendation on where to go for a cocktail after dinner.
 I mean, who would know more about the food/drink scene in the area than local chefs!?

 There isn’t a menu at Attaboy.
 These bartenders are quite talented.
 Simply tell them the type of drink that you are in the mood for, your favorite spirit, or ask to be surprised.
 Regardless, you will not be disappointed in the handcrafted cocktail that is brought to your seat.